DarrachBarneveld/Project3-CodeInstitute/README.md

 Credit to [Pylint](https://pylint.readthedocs.io/en/stable/) for helping me to indent and format code, document functions and modules and to follow python best practices.

+Credit to [Pylint](https://pylint.readthedocs.io/en/stable/) for helping me to indent and format code, document functions and modules and to follow python best practices.

 [Back to Table of Contents](#table-of-contents)